The Bankrate promise

-Credit can buy you many things in life, but qualifying for that credit when applying for a new credit card is a different story.
+Having access to credit opens purchasing doors and financial options, but you have to qualify for it to realize those opportunities.
 Your income and credit history are factors that determine how much credit you can receive from a lender, and sometimes, financial wants don’t match up with reality.

 How a credit card application works

-When you apply for a credit card, the lender will ask you to complete a form that includes your personal and financial information.
-This provides the lender with a full financial snapshot of your current and past credit history, so it can determine what kind of additional financial burden you can handle with your new credit card.
+When you apply for a credit card the lender will ask you to complete a form that includes your personal and financial information.
+By filling out the form, you provide the lender with a snapshot of your current and past credit history, which the issuer will use to determine whether you qualify for the card and, if you do, to set your APR and credit limit.

 Before approving your application, lenders will consider details like: